 Snippet 2: Division by Race

-The fact that the 3 main political parties in the Government are divided by race says alot about unity of people in this country.
-Bangsa Malaysia and in recent years, 1Malaysia had remained as a pretty slogans and nothing more.
+The fact that the 3 main political parties in the Government are divided by race says a lot about the unity of people in this country.
+Bangsa Malaysia and in recent years, 1Malaysia had remained as a pretty slogan and nothing more.

-It is for the same reason why I rather not have Hindraf running for politics and instead work with a more multi racial political parties like DAP and PKR.
+It is for the same reason why I rather not have Hindraf running for politics and instead work with more multi-racial political parties like DAP and PKR.
 We don’t need another Indian political party that will only look after the Indians & not the rest of Malaysians – not in the year of 2017.